 The distance from the airport to Lhasa city is around 60 kilometers, while the distance from the train station to Lhasa is approximately 15 kilometers.
 We take it easy on the first day to acclimate to the altitude.

 ATTRACTIONS:- Showcase of Grand Thangka of Drepung Monastery or Sera Monastery, Tibetan Opera Dance, Potala Palace (Winter Resistant of the Dalai Lama), Norbu Lingkha Palace (Summer Resistant of the Dalai Lama), Jokhang Temple, Barkhor Streets & Sera Monastery;

-The tour program for Day 3 (August 16th) is specially kept for all the travelers to enjoy the Shoton Festival.
-This day is very relaxing day and optional.
+The tour program for Day 2 (August 4th) is specially kept for all travelers to enjoy the Shoton Festival.
+This day is a very relaxing day and optional.
 In the morning, your guide will take you to visit the showcase of Thangka Display at Drepung Monastery or Sera Monastery.
-It will be bit crowded because all the locals and many of tourist will be getting there.
-If you choose to visit the Sera Monastery, then they will be lesser people but to go to Drepung, there will be a lot of people.
+It will be a bit crowded because all the locals and many tourists will be getting there.
+If you choose to visit the Sera Monastery, then there will be fewer people but to go to Drepung, there will be a lot of people.

 If you are not able to visit the Potala Palace or Jokhang on Day 2, then your guide will take you to visit them on Day 4.

 The Sera Monastery is one of the most intriguing places to see, and I strongly advise you to go there in the afternoon while the monks are debating Tibetan Buddhist philosophy.

 We must obtain a Visiting Time Ticket to enter the Potala Palace.
 We must plan accordingly based on that.
 Due to this, when you get to Lhasa, kindly give our guide your passport.